 - The (Men’s Health) website tells us that doing exercise can also boost your sense of feeling confident and capable.

 is it time to do a self-audit?

-In terms of your psychological, physical, relational, professional and recreational wellbeing, do you know what proportion of your finite time, energy and resources you are dedicating to each, and are there some you are over-emphasising or neglecting?
+In terms of your psychological, physical, relational, vocational and recreational wellbeing, do you know what proportion of your finite time, energy and resources you are dedicating to each, and are there some you are over-emphasising or neglecting?

 Getting the balance right in your life starts with doing a self-audit of how and where you dedicate your efforts to gain insight about your patterns and habits.
 This awareness can then be used to help guide you to seeking out knowledge and guidance that will develop your wisdom on how to enhance your wellbeing in all areas.
-That very naturally leads you to a tangible plan that will guide the supported actions you take to unlock your full potential across your physical, relational, professional, recreational and psychological wellbeing.
+That very naturally leads you to a tangible plan that will guide the supported actions you take to unlock your full potential across your physical, relational, vocational, recreational and psychological wellbeing.